JakubKonkol/Dopamine/README.md

 </div>

-# Dopamine
+# Dopamine - Your personal movie & TV show diary 🍿🎬

+## About 📖
-Dopamine is web application that allows you to track your favorite movies and TV shows.
+Dopamine is your personal movie diary application that helps you keep track of the films you watch.
+Whether you're a casual moviegoer or a cinephile, Dopamine provides you with a simple yet powerful way to manage your movie collection, discover new films, and track your viewing habits.
+With Dopamine, you can easily browse movies, add them to your playlists or watchlist, and view statistics about your movie-watching journey.

+## Features 📋
+- [x] Browse movies and TV shows.

 ## Building & Running 🛠️
 1. Install Node.js from [here](https://nodejs.org/en/download/).